alwyn-t/2D-Minecraft-Nios-II/README.md

 ### Blocks

 Each block is an 8x8 pixel box that uses texture arrays to display each block on screen.
-Transparency is achieved by assigning the 0x0 as ‘transparent’ so anytime the processor receives a 0x0 colour, it will not draw that pixel so any colour behind will be visible.
+Transparency is achieved by assigning the 0x0 as `transparent` so anytime the processor receives a 0x0 colour, it will not draw that pixel so any colour behind will be visible.
 This can most easily be seen with the leaf blocks.

 ### Chunks